Plant Ecology Research

 Christine Petersen (M.Sc., completed July 2010)

-This project is conducted in collaboration with Scott Black, (UBC-V), Gary Bradfield (UBC) and John Karakatsoulis (TRU).
-The primary objective of this project is to evaluate the influence of buffer strip type and width on bryophyte functional groups.
-Currently 31 different sites have been sampled encompassing clearcut forest, one-sided buffer, two sided buffer, and continuous forest.
-Preliminary analysis indicates that bryophyte species composition varies considerably with buffer type and that richness of bryophytes is highest in continuous forest, intermediate in 2-sided buffers and falls to the lowest levels in clearcut areas.
+This project was conducted in collaboration with Scott Black, (UBC-V), Gary Bradfield (UBC) and John Karakatsoulis (TRU).
+The primary objective of this project was to evaluate the influence of buffer strip type and width on bryophyte functional groups.
 Funding: FIA-FSP

 Influence of Centaurea maculosa on a grassland plant community in Lac Du Bois Provincial Park